marcusolsson/obsidian-plugin-docs/docs/concepts/vault.md

 - If you only want to display the content to the user, then use `cachedRead()` to avoid reading the file from disk multiple times.
 - If you want to read the content, change it, and then write it back to disk, then use `read()` to avoid potentially overwriting the file with a stale copy.

-The following example is a method that reads the content of all Markdown files in the Vault and returns the average document size:
+The following example reads the content of all Markdown files in the Vault and returns the average document size:

 ```ts title="main.ts"
 import { Notice, Plugin } from "obsidian";